freqtrade/freqtrade/docs/strategy-customization.md

 Sometimes it may be desired to lock a pair after certain events happen (e.g. multiple losing trades in a row).

 Freqtrade has an easy method to do this from within the strategy, by calling `self.lock_pair(pair, until)`.
-Until should be a time in the future, after which trading will be reenabled for that pair.
+`until` must be a datetime object in the future, after which trading will be reenabled for that pair.

 Locks can also be lifted manually, by calling `self.unlock_pair(pair)`.

+To verify if a pair is currently locked, use `self.is_pair_locked(pair)`.

 !!!
 Note
     Locked pairs are not persisted, so a restart of the bot, or calling `/reload_conf` will reset locked pairs.